EU to hit Cambodia with trade sanctions, says Myanmar may follow

 "This is in the hands of the Cambodian government and the EU, and I believe that both would come to an amicable solution with mutual understanding," said Kaing Monika, deputy secretary general of the Garment Manufacturers Association.
 "Continuous engagement, not sanctions, would be a way forward."

-(Additional reporting by Prak Chan Thul in Phnom Penh and Simon Lewis and Thu Thu Aung in Naypyitaw, editing by Richard Balmforth)
+(Additional reporting by Prak Chan Thul in Phnom Penh, Simon Lewis and Thu Thu Aung in Naypyitaw and Karolina Tagaris in Athens; editing by Richard Balmforth and Toby Chopra)